ggeerraarrdd/eevveerryyddaayy/README.md

 2. **Customize Index table settings**

-    1. Open the `.env` file (with default settings) in the root directory
+    1. Open the `.env` file (with default settings) in the root directory.

         ```python
         # Extra Column